-To tender for a contract, you may have to through a qualifying process or pre-qualification questionnaire (PQQ).
-This in its own right can be time-consuming but if you do not qualify, you won’t get to tender.
+To tender for a contract, you may have to through a qualifying process e.g.supplier questionnaire (SQ), pre-qualification questionnaire (PQQ) or request for information (RFI).
+This can be time-consuming but if you do not qualify, you won’t get to tender.

-Here are two checklists with of some of the key items you’ll need to respond to.
-The next list details some other important aspects that you need to consider when thinking about tendering.
+The fit to tender checklist comes in two parts.
+The first lists of some of the key items you’ll need to respond to.
+The next details other important aspects that you need to consider when tendering.

-Does your business have enough information and capability to give credible answers to the following items in a PQQ, proposal or tender?
+Do your business have enough information and the capability to give credible answers to the following items in a SQ/PQQ, proposal or tender?

 - Administrative information